gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Gleam

 Gleam is not a pure language and so does not have a command system for managing side-effects.
-Any function can directly perform side effects and where necessary will manage success and failure using the Result type.
+Any function can directly perform side effects and where necessary will manage success and failure using the `Result` type or other more specific custom types.

 ## Talking to other languages

 #### Elm

 Elm programs compile to Javascript and primarily allow you to talk to Javascript via [ports](https://guide.elm-lang.org/interop/ports.html).
-Elm does not have an accessible foreign-function-interface for calling Javascript directly from Elm code.
+Elm does not have an accessible foreign function interface for calling Javascript directly from Elm code.
 Only core modules can do that.
 Ports provide a message-passing interface between the Elm application and Javascript.
 It is very safe.
 It is almost impossible to cause runtime errors in your Elm code by passing incorrect values to or from ports.
 This makes Elm a very safe language with very good guarantees against runtime exceptions but at the cost of some friction when the developer wants to interact with Javascript.

 #### Gleam